ABOUT PUBLIC RECORDS:

 You may come into the Police Department during regular business hours M-F, 9am-5pm, excluding legal holidays.
 If you are out of state or unable to come in person you may make a request by phone, fax, email or mail addressed to the Public Records Officer per WAC 44-14-030006.

 TO OBTAIN A REQUEST FORM:

 The request form is located on the Police Department Administration page.
-From the Police Department page, click on the Administration tab on the left side.
-On this Administration page you will find a link to the Request for Public Records form.
 The form is also available at the Police Department, in the front office, during regular business hours.
 You can come into our office to obtain a copy or we can mail, email or fax a copy to you.

 HOW TO COMPLETE A REQUEST FORM: